 - Sleep – Getting enough sleep is crucial to balance your blood sugar levels and to maintain your natural daily hormonal rhythms.

 These are some simple steps to add into your life to improve how your body functions and to support you towards your ultimate health.
 Keep these points in mind as you choose the foods and drinks you consume and take notice of how these things effect you.
 If you get the 3pm slump each day, look at what you had for your last meal and what time it was and do something different the next day like eat a more balanced meal with more fats or protein in it – or eat a balanced snack at around 2.30pm.
-If you have a sugar craving then stop and self enquire as to what it is your body really needs – is it that you are tired (sleep), dehydrated (drink water) or have low blood sugar (eat a balanced snack), or are you pushing your unpleasant feelings down with food (seek support)?
+When you crave sugar, eat a little protein or drink some water instead.
+Reflect on why you are craving sugar, is it low blood sugar, fatigue, dehydration, boredom, habit, emotions etc. and take appropriate steps to rectify that.
 When you can read the messages your body is sending you effectively, and act on these appropriately, you can achieve great improvements in your health.

 If you have any questions, or would like specific advice on your eating or exercise, please contact us on 07) 3208 8308 or book instantly online.
 Check out other articles packed with simple and practical ways to improve the 6 foundations of your health, including – clean water, fresh air, sunshine, movement, sleep and fresh food.